Lalita Sahasranama: The Five Works of God and the Trimurti

 266: Om Goptryai Namah // ...who protects.

 267: Om Govinda Rupinyai Namah // ...who has assumed the form of Govinda for the preservation of the universe.

 268: Om Samharinyai Namah // ...who is the destroyer of the universe.

 269: Om Rudra Rupayai Namah // ...who has assumed the form of Rudra for the dissolution of the universe.

 270: Om Tirodhana Karyai Namah // ...who causes the disappearance of all things.

 271: Om Isvaryai Namah // ...who protects and rules everything as Ishvara.

 272: Om Sada Shivayai Namah // ... one who is always auspicious Shiva.

 273: Om Anugraha dayai Namah // ...who confers blessing (in the form of liberation).

 Devi is therefore described as an aspect of Brahma while creating (srishti), an aspect of Govinda (Vishnu) while sustaining (sthiti), an aspect of Rudra (Shiva) during dissolution (samhara), an aspect of Ishvara while concealing (thirodana), and an aspect of Sadashiva while blessing (liberating).
 These five entities (Brahma, Vishnu, Rudra, Isvara and Sadashiva) are known as "pancha-brahma" and "pancha-preta."
 The goddess is described as "pancha-brahma swarupini" (she whose form is composed of the five Brahmas) in name 250.
 Such mantras are interpreted by many Shakti-ite scholars to show that Devi's power is at par with, if not superior, to the powers of the trimurti.
 This idea is furthered by other mantras like "Om panca preta manchadi sayinyai namah" (who reclines on a couch made of the Five Corpses) in mantra 947; this most likely references the concept of the five Brahmas as lifeless bodies when Devi performs all the five tasks, mentioned previously, herself.

 The Yoginis

 The first 60 names from 475 to 534 discuss the seven chakras of kundalini and sahasrara.
 Each chakra is presided over by a deity called a yogini (with seven in total).
 Lalita herself is described as being present in the form of the kundalini energy (the divine feminine energy at the muladhara chakra at the bottom of the spine).
 Since the kundalini energy has to transcend the other chakras to reach the sahasrara chakra (a representation of Siva or the divine masculine energy) from the muladhara chakra, worshipping the respective yoginis of each chakra is paramount.
-Each of these yoginis have their own mantras describing their complexion, armories, qualities, and sacred foods within the Lalita Sahasranama as a whole.
+Each of these yoginis have their own mantras describing their complexion, armories, qualities, and sacred foods within the Lalita Sahastranama as a whole.